A GLOBE-trotting, sports-loving priest from America will start a new chapter at a 1,000-year-old Benfleet church.

-St Mary’s was left without a leader after former priest Lee Bennett left to join a new Roman Catholic church order, the Ordinariate, which was set up by the Pope for disaffected members of the Church of England.
+St Mary’s was left without a leader after former priest Lee Bennett left to join a new Roman Catholic church order, the Ordinariate, which was set up by the Pope for disaffected members of the

 Father Bennett chose to make the move in protest at moves to modernise the Church of England, which included the controversial ordination of female clergy and same-sex marriages.

-Mr Drake’s induction service will start at 7.20pm when a procession of bishops, other clergy and Benfleet dignitaries leave the Moorings, next to the Anchor pub, and make their way across the road to the church.
+Mr Drake’s induction service will start at 7.20pm when a procession of bishops, other clergy and Benfleet dignitaries leave the Moorings, next to the Anchor pub, and make their way across the road

 The service will see the priest officially given the keys and a map to the parish before he blesses the holy water and the church bells are rung.

 Mr Drake, who was educated in Boston and also had his own church in South Carolina, said: “I’ve been all over the place, but am thrilled to come here to Benfleet.
-It’s very much a traditional English town.
+It’s very much a traditional

 “I really want the church to be at the heart of the community and I particularly want to engage youth groups.”